 It would seem that the 2nd quarter of 2009 reflected a continued adjustment from the events of the previous two or three quarters.

 Median prices of sales completed during the 2nd quarter of 2009 were down 18.5% from the same period last year.
 Counting only re-sales – that is, not including figures from New Development sales – the decline was a robust 25.6%.

 While the total volume of sales was dramatically lower than its 2008 equivalent, typical seasonal patterns did hold, with sales volume in the 2nd quarter up roughly 28% from the previous quarter, according to Prudential Douglas Elliman.
 A separate report seemed to indicate that the bulk of that sales activity has come not from new New Developments, but from resales.

-Perhaps the single most important question left unanswered by the report was what was the relative role of higher mortgage rates.
-Are natural demand rates being depressed by developments in the financial industry, or is the demand itself depressed due, presumably, mostly to changes in the labor market?
+Perhaps the most critical question left unanswered by the report was what was the relative role of higher mortgage rates.
+Are natural demand rates being depressed by developments in the financial industry, or is the demand itself reduced due, presumably, mostly to changes in the labor market?

 Whatever the sources of reduced demand, sellers are feeling the pinch right now: The average New York City apartment that was sold during the 2nd quarter was on the market for 162 days – up from 135 days.